camillarees/camillarees.github.io-reading-notes/read-03-revisions-and-the-cloud.md

 ### Cloning

-To create a copy of an existing Git repository from a particular server, use the clone command with a repository’s URL: $ git clone https://github.com/test
+To make a copy of a Git repository from a server, use the clone command with a repository’s URL: $ git clone https://github.com/test

-"test" will have copies of all versions of all files for the specified project

 Clone a repository into a directory with another name by using command format: $ git clone https://github.com/test mydirectory